Join techUK's new Digital Inclusion Working Group

 techUK also emphasised the importance of digital exclusion for those groups not identified by the Action Plan.
 For example, data from Lloyds suggests 52% of the UK workforce cannot do all twenty of the UK’s Essential Digital Skills for Work (rising to 60% for the unemployed) and it is estimated that the digital skills gap will be the largest skills gap by 2030.
 Ensuring the UK support systems have the capacity to support all those facing digital exclusion is paramount.

-To ensure that the Government plays their full part, and that digital inclusion is included across the breadth of Government policy development, techUK has established a new Digital Inclusion Working Group.
+To ensure that digital inclusion is included across the breadth of Government policy development, techUK has established a new Digital Inclusion Working Group.

-Members can join the Group to guide our work on digital inclusion, this includes whether we focus on the best ways to incorporate digital inclusion into employers investment decisions, ESG frameworks to hold businesses accountable, and improving Digital inclusion procurement practices through the Public Services (Social Value) Act.
+Members can join the Group to guide our work on digital inclusion, this includes our focus on the best ways to incorporate digital inclusion into employers investment decisions, ESG frameworks to hold businesses accountable, and improving Digital inclusion procurement practices through the Public Services (Social Value) Act.

 Any techUK members that work in the digital inclusion space, or who wish to work in this space, are welcome to join.
 The group will receive all updates on digital inclusion, including drafts of techUK policy documents, and will meet on an ad-hoc basis to assess major developments in the digital inclusion landscape.